Do You Have an Agile Mindset?

 • A chance to update your answers from the last time you took the inventory (remember, your results are highly contextual, so if your work setting/situation has changed since you last took it, your results will likely change as well).

-Of course, if you are not ready for begin focus on your leadership agility just yet, you can still become familiar with the core concepts of agility by taking the original ASI here:
+Of course, if you are not ready to focus on your leadership agility just yet, you can still become familiar with the core concepts of agility by taking the original ASI here:

-Become An Agile Leader: Do What Scares You
+How to Become An Agile Leader? – Do What Scares You

-Do what scares you
+How to become an agile leader? - Do what scares you

 After a busy fall helping leaders become more agile in organizations here and abroad, I am waxing my skis and getting ready to head to ski racing camp in Colorado later this week.